RESOStandards/reso-certification-utils/lib/certification/upi/README.md

 # RESO Universal Parcel Identifier (UPI) Validation
+The RESO Universal Parcel Identifier is a URN-based formula that allows the parcel number and source unambiguously.
+See: [upi.reso.org](https://upi.reso.org).

 To validate RESO UPIs, use this utility from either the command line or call `runUpiTests` as a library method.

 # Command Line Usage